valermor/galen-api-ports/README.md

 At my current job, most teams speak Python.
 Maintaining a Java project was becoming expensive and not a scalable option.
 This is also true in many other workplaces.
 I thought providing a solution would help other people like me who want to use the Galen Framework but still would like to stick to their own language.

-That was also a lot of learning and fun!

-If you are interested to extend the tool into a language that is not supported (Java, JavaScript and Python), shoot me an email to me and we can have a chat on how you can start on it.
+If you are interested to extend the tool into a language that is not supported (Java, JavaScript and Python), shoot me an email to me and we can have a chat on how you can get started.

 ##License
 _Galen API Ports_ is licensed under the Apache Software License 2.0 provision.

 ##Architecture and implementation details
 The porting of the Java API is based on a simple idea.
-Through an RPC we expose the same functionality as the native API to any other language implementation.
+Through RPC we expose the same functionality as the native API to any other language implementation.

-The RPC we use is [Apache Thrift](https://thrift.apache.org/).
+The RPC tool we use is [Apache Thrift](https://thrift.apache.org/).
 A Thrift Java Server wraps the Galen Java API, while other languages APIs implement Thrift clients.
 Currently, only a Python client exists, namely the [galenpy](https://pypi.python.org/pypi/galenpy) API.
 Both server and client currently live in the same project.